nikbelikov/word-wrap-checker/README.md

 3. Press the button of the extension.
 4. Set the parameters and hit "Check" button.

-Just refresh a page to reset all chenges.
+Just refresh a page to reset all changes.

 ## Acknowledgments